yeoman/update-notifier/readme.md

 Checks if there is an available update.
 Accepts settings defined below.
 Returns an object with update info if there is an available update, otherwise `undefined`.

-### updateNotifier.notify([message || defer])

-A convenience method that will inform the user about an available update (see screenshot).
-By default it will display the message right away.
-However, if you supply a custom message or `true` it will be displayed right before the process exits.

-Only notifies if there is an update and the process is [TTY](http://nodejs.org/api/tty.html).

 ### options

 #### packageName